SharePoint/sp-dev-docs/docs/spfx/web-parts/deploy-web-part-to-cdn.md

 ## Next steps

-In the next article: [Add jQueryUI Accordion to your client-side web part](./add-jqueryui-accordion-to-web-part), we will see how to load jQuery, jQuery UI and build a jQuery Accordion web part.
+You can load jQuery, jQuery UI and build a jQuery Accordion web part.
+To continue, see [Add jQueryUI Accordion to your client-side web part](./add-jqueryui-accordion-to-web-part).